inikishev/beat-manipulator/README.md

 Quick commands to install those packages at the bottom.

 # Basic how to use
+Open Jupiter.ipynb

-BeatManipulator.py is the only file you need.
-Put it next to your .py file so that you can import it.
+Alternatively put BeatManipulator.py next to your .py file so that you can import it.
 Copy the following into your .py:
 ```
 import BeatManipulator as bm
 song=bm.song() # open a song